yann-Choho/projet_PPML/README.md

 pip install -r requirements.txt
 ```

-We mainly used le library Triton which requires Linux system : you can then Install WSL for Windows user
+We mainly used the library Triton which requires Linux system : you can then Install WSL for Windows user

 Project Organization
 ------------